TCP-Lab/SeqLoader/README.md

 > the _Run_ accession.
 For this reason, it will be used here as the base
 > reference for the construction of _Series_ and _Models_ data structures.

-> [!NOTE]
-> For the purpose of a data re-analysis or meta-analysis (i.e., within the scope
-> of use of this package) one may not necessarily be interested in _all_ the
-> experimental conditions of the original study.
-For this reason, as opposed to
-> the all-inclusive terms _project_ and _study_, the more neutral _series_ was
-> preferred.

 ## SeqLoader Package
 ___SeqLoader___ provides `xSeries` and `xModel` S3 classes to represent _Series_ and _Models_, respectively, as R objects that include both data and metadata.